NYUGameCenter/UnityResources/README.md

 ## Pooling
 #### What's object pooling?
 #### Why pool your objects?

+### Simple Pool Script

 - https://gist.github.com/quill18/5a7cfffae68892621267
+#### What is this?
+A simple and lightweight pool
+#### Why use it?
+You're running into memory limits or garbage collection hitches & want to ensure smooth gameplay.

 ## Tweening
 #### What's a tweening library?